xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 > Prior Belief + New Evidence -> Revised Belief.

+Unfortunately, the acceptance of Bayesian subjectivity in mainstream statistics did nothing to help the acceptance of causal subjectivity, the kind needed to specify a path diagram.
+Why?
+The answer rests on a grand linguistic barrier.
+To articulate subjective assumptions,
+Bayesian statisticians still use the language of probability, the native language of Galton and Pearson.
+The assumptions entering causal inference, on the other hand, require a richer language (e.g., diagrams) that is foreign to Bayesians and frequentists alike.
+The reconciliation between Bayesians and frequentists shows that philosophical barriers can be bridged with goodwill and a common language.
+Linguistic barriers are not surmounted so easily.

 # CHAPTER 3 From Evidence to Causes: Reverend Bayes Meets Mr. Holmes

 # CHAPTER 4 Confounding and Deconfounding: Or, Slaying the Lurking Variable